CodexofWisdom/DisappearRainmeter/README.md

 Installation guide:
 [Video guide for the lazy](https://youtu.be/Q6MjpPuARsk).

 0.)
-To use this menu, you are required to have Rainmeter installed (https://www.rainmeter.net/).
+To use this menu, you are required to have [Rainmeter](https://www.rainmeter.net/) installed .

 1.)
-Download the repository at https://github.com/CodexofWisdom/DisappearRainmeter.
+Download the repository at [Github](https://github.com/CodexofWisdom/DisappearRainmeter).

 2.)
 Extract the downloaded archive.